donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 Beyond shallow fusion, **deep fusion** and **cold fusion** approaches warrant investigation.
 Deep fusion could learn more sophisticated integration by combining hidden states and tuning a task specific fusion function.
 Cold fusion could be explored by integrating the domain language model during Whisper's training process, though this would require more substantial computational resources and training data.

 **Real-World Dataset Validation**
 The synthetic evaluation dataset, while useful for proof-of-concept demonstration, limits the generalizability of these findings.
-Future work should incorporate authentic clinical dictations such as those provided by John Snow Labs, which require proper institutional access and permissions.
+Future work should incorporate authentic clinical dictations such as the [Shaip Physician Dictation Dataset](https://marketplace.databricks.com/details/8eb39dd5-ffc4-4e8d-8f89-25d91bf1774b/Shaip_Physician-Dictation-Data-Radiology), which requires a databricks account permissions.
 Real clinical speech presents challenges absent in synthetic data: background noise, speaker variations, interruptions, and the full complexity of clinical communication patterns.

 ### Broader Implications